 Speak With an Atlanta Work Injury Lawyer: (770) 741-2825

 Losing a family member is never easy, especially when death occurs as the result of an unexpected work accident.
 If your loved one was fatally injured on the job, or if they died as the result of a work-related illness, you might have the right to pursue compensation through workers’ compensation death benefits.
-At The Law Offices of Nathaniel F. Hansford, LLC, our Atlanta workers’ compensation attorneys are here to support you in the fight for the benefits you and your family deserves.
+At Hansford McDaniel LLC, our Atlanta workers’ compensation attorneys are here to support you in the fight for the benefits you and your family deserves.

 Why We’re the Right Choice for Families